aazaff/teachPaleobiology/LabExercise11.md

 ##### /columns
 This route will alow you to search for different macrostrat columns based on certain serach criteria.

 The overarching unit of organization in Macrostrat is the column, analagous to collections in the Paleobiology Database.
+Columns are essentially a geographic summary of a set of units at a geographic location.

 You can think of columns as analagous to the boundaries of states.
 Just as states have no pre-defined size, shape, or population, columns do not not have a fixed size, shape, or number of constituent units.
 They are simply an *arbitrary* set of polygons used to divide up the Earth and broadly group units by geographic location.
 We primarily use columns for organizational or plotting purposes (making maps).